 A perimeter foundation drainage system is recommended for the proposed building.
-The system should be connected to the existing system and should consist of a 150 mm diameter perforated corrugated plastic pipe, surrounded on all sides by 150 mm of 19 mm clear crushed stone, placed at the underside of footing level around the exterior perimeter of the structure.
+The system should consist of a 150 mm diameter perforated corrugated plastic pipe, surrounded on all sides by 150 mm of 19 mm clear crushed stone, placed at the underside of footing level around the exterior perimeter of the structure.
 The pipe should have a positive outlet, such as a gravity connection to the storm sewer.